VladlenFilimonov/face-hallucination-coursework/README.md

    - `train`: Script for training the SRGAN model, incorporating techniques such as batch normalization and residual connections.

 ## 5. Model Training:
-   - Train the CNN using a combination of adversarial and reconstruction loss functions inherent to the SRGAN model.
+   - Train the CNN using a combination of perception, adversarial, content and total variation loss functions inherent to the SRGAN model.
    - Utilize techniques such as batch normalization and residual connections to stabilize training and improve convergence.
    - Validate the trained model using a separate validation set to ensure generalization.